kenanbanal/LBYCPF2_DailyTimeRecord/README.md

 # LBYCPF2_DailyTimeRecord

-import the dbemployeedtr.sql file to xampp database Sample Username and Password in the sql file
+Import the `dbemployeedtr.sql` file to your XAMPP database.

+Sample Username and Password in the SQL file:
-username: pogi
+- Username: pogi
-password: pogi
+- Password: pogi